Idƴl Documentation

 Parser (Bison)

 The parser is defined in src/parser/idyl.y.
 It builds an Abstract Syntax Tree (AST) from token streams.
-Key AST node types (defined in src/parser/ast.hpp):
+All node types are defined in src/parser/ast.hpp under the node_t enum:

 Node type Represents